-Light entrepreneurship is an entrepreneur-like way to sell your own work without having your own Business ID.
+Light entrepreneurship is an entrepreneur-like way to sell your expertise on an occasional or temporary basis or to test your business idea without having your own Business ID.
 A light entrepreneur acquires their own work and determines its price.
-Invoicing and payroll accounting are outsourced to an invoicing service that collects a service fee when paying wages.
-The invoicing service also handles tax deductions and other required payments for the self-employed person.